TomDupont72/TomDupont72/README.md

 Hi there!<br><br>
 This is where I keep the projects I’m working on, the ideas I’m testing, and the tools I build to solve problems or understand things better.<br><br>
-Mostly web apps, backend tools, automation scripts, AI experiments, and occasional math detours.
+Mostly web apps, backend tools, automation scripts, AI experiments, and the occasional math detour.

 ## Links